 However, we believe that beginners may also find peace in investing in this unit, especially since it is one of the most affordable options in the OM-D collection.
-With the advanced features already installed, then this simply means that the camera can grow with you.
-You won’t have to upgrade anytime soon.
+With the advanced features already installed, then this means that the camera can grow with you, and you won’t have to upgrade anytime soon.

 If you do decide to get one, here is what’s included in the package: